 Justine Tiu and Adrian Zhang are a married couple from Apex, North Carolina.
-They first met as students at Duke University, where Justine studied electrical and computer engineering, and Adrian pursued biomedical engineering and economics.
+The pair first met as students at Duke University, where Justine studied electrical and computer engineering, and Adrian pursued biomedical engineering and economics.

 After graduating, Tiu worked at Google as a UX designer and product quality associate.
 A year later, she was promoted to senior UX designer and became a senior UX instructor at Kenzie Academy in 2018.